-Mark E. Segall has been a mediator and arbitrator at JAMS since August 2010 and is a member of its Financial Markets Group.
-JAMS is the largest private provider of alternative dispute resolution services in the United States.
-Since joining JAMS in 2010, Mr. Segall has handled a wide range of mediations and arbitrations in a number of areas, including employment, securities, financial markets, insurance, real estate and intellectual property.
+Mark E. Segall, Esq. has mediated and arbitrated a wide range of complex disputes since joining JAMS in 2010, a selection of which includes: employment, securities, financial markets, insurance, real estate and intellectual property.
 Mr. Segall’s expertise in these areas derives from his two decades of extensive experience managing litigation and handling difficult, high profile financial services matters domestically and worldwide for JPMorgan Chase (JPMC) and its predecessor firms.
 Mr. Segall served as JPMC’s Head of Litigation, Senior Vice President, and Associate General Counsel from 2003 until 2010.
 Litigation matters ran the full gamut from the most high profile securities and antitrust cases to consumer class actions, employment matters, and international litigation and arbitration.

 Patrick Dahlstrom joined Pomerantz in the Fall of 1991 and became a partner in January 1996.
 He is the resident partner in the Firm's Chicago Office.
 In 2012, Benchmark Litigation named Mr. Dahlstrom a "Local Litigation Star" in Chicago.